aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_oppotunity_closedwon_to_slack/README.md

 3. Once the creation is done, specify the topic name in your `Config.toml` file as `sf_push_topic`.

 ### Setup Slack Configurations
-Go to your Slack app and obtain Slack `User OAuth Token` starting with `xoxo-` under `OAuth & Permissions` in App settings.
+Go to your Slack app and obtain Slack `User OAuth Token` starting with `xoxp-` under `OAuth & Permissions` in App settings.

 Add `User OAuth Token` as `slack_token` and Slack Channel